spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

 <WarningBox>

-Ensure that the Operating System (OS) image selected for your cluster are downloaded and available with your MAAS configuration to eliminate errors in Pallete.
+Ensure that the Operating System (OS) image selected for your cluster are downloaded and available for your MAAS configuration to eliminate errors in Pallete.
 You can refer to the [How to use standard images](https://maas.io/docs/how-to-customise-images) guide for instructions on downloading OS images compatible with their respective MAAS environment.